MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/azure-machine-learning.md

 ### Integration with data landing zone core services

-The enterprise-scale data landing zone comes with a default set of services that are deployed in the [core services layer](/azure/cloud-adoption-framework/scenarios/data-management/architectures/data-landing-zone#core-services-layer).
-These core services can be configured when Azure Machine Learning is deployed in enterprise-scale.
+The data landing zone comes with a default set of services that are deployed in the [core services layer](/azure/cloud-adoption-framework/scenarios/data-management/architectures/data-landing-zone#core-services-layer).
+These core services can be configured when Azure Machine Learning is deployed in data landing zone.

 - Connect Azure Synapse Analytics or Databricks workspaces as linked services to integrate data and process big data.